Friday, August 2, 2013 at 5:16 AM

 I took a lot of flak two years ago when I asserted my reasonable suspicion that there was a conspiracy among officials at Penn State, including revered Football Coach Joe Paterno, to cover-up for serial rapist Jerry Sandusky.

-Here, in part, is what incited such outrage back then – not against the alleged coconspirators, but against me:
+Here, in part, is what I wrote back then that incited so much outrage - not against the alleged coconspirators, but against me:

 Sandusky … used a group home he founded for troubled boys as a plucking ground for his pedophile pleasure…

 All of the top officials associated with the team/university, most notably 84-year-old Head Coach Joe Paterno … were clearly involved in a conspiracy to cover-up the ongoing sexual abuse of little boys…

 [I]nstead of wasting what little moral outrage I can still muster on child sex abusers, I just react by wishing them a fair trial followed by a lifetime in prison having ‘big’ men do to them what they did to little children.
 And Sandusky will surely get his…